 Tool Room Lathe

-Engine lathe machines are similar to Tool-room lathe machines; however, they are more accurate.
-It is a professional type of lathe, as the name implies, that offers higher finishing and usage.
+Engine lathe machines are similar to Tool room lathe machines but are more accurate.
+As the name implies, it is a professional type of lathe that offers higher finishing and usage.
 It’s mainly helpful to create precise jigs, fixtures, and tools.
-Every engine lathe owner hopes to purchase a tool room lathe in the future.
+Every engine lathe owner hopes to purchase a tool room lathe.
 Tool-room lathes start at around $4000 and can go up to more than $20000 in some cases.

 Capstan Lathe or Turret Lathe